kluctl/www-kluctl.io/content/en/docs/get-started.md

 kind create cluster
 ```

 This will update your kubeconfig to contain a context with the name `kind-kind`.
-The examples are all prepared to use
+By default, all examples will use
-this context.
-In case you want to use another local cluster or reuse an existing cluster, ensure to update the example
-project to use the correct [context]({{< ref "docs/reference/cluster-configs" >}})
+the currently active context.

 ## Deploy the example